-• Default Unit for Preview [Generic / 1 / ... / 20]: external unit displayed by default when preview window is opened.
+• Default Unit for Preview [Generic/1/.../20]: external unit displayed by default when preview window is opened.

-For more detailed information about the functions and controls of the different dialogues of video intercom functionalities, please refer to ANNEX I. Video Intercom Operation.
+For more detailed information about the functions and controls of the different dialogues that appear in Z70 v2 in relation to video intercom functionalities, please refer to ANNEX I. Video Intercom Operation.